PapaTutuWawa/omemo_dart/README.md

 interface for encrypting a message for all known Ratchet sessions we have with a user.

-This library also has no dependency on any XMPP library. `omemo_dart` instead defines an intermediary format for the required data, that you, the user, will need to transform between the stanza format of your preferred XMPP library and `omemo_dart`'s intermediary format yourself.
+This library also has no dependency on any XMPP library. `omemo_dart` instead defines an intermediary format for the required data that you, the user, will need to transform to and from the stanza format of your preferred XMPP library yourself.

 ## Important Notes